 Financial services brands can build customer loyalty and increase customer lifetime value through user experience.
 Great mobile banking apps are one way to achieve this.

 Customer loyalty is a challenge for financial service firms.
 Like many businesses, this sector has often had a greater focus on new customer acquisition than retaining existing customers.

-There are obvious benefits of a focus on retention.
+There are obvious benefits of a focus on customer retention.
 For example research shows the potential of selling new products to existing customers at 60-70%, compared to between 5% and 20% for new customers.

 It’s now more of a challenge that it used to be.
 Thanks in part to the Current Account Switch service, introduced in 2013, it’s now much easier to change banking providers.